dennisnderitu254/microblog/README.md

 # microblog
 This is a microblog under the Flask framework

-Use flask/bin/python run.py to run the app
+Use env/bin/python run.py to run the app

+This app is under the python virtual environment (virtualenv)